Step 8 - Retention Policy

 You can make a backup plan use custom retention policy instead of using the default application's settings.
 The following retention policy settings are available on this wizard page:

-- You can make a backup service delete versions of disk images that were uploaded to your backup storage more than a certain number of days ago.
+- You can make a backup service delete versions of disk images that were modified or uploaded to your backup storage more than a certain number of days ago.
 When enabling this option, you can also make the backup service always keep the last version of each image regardless of its modification or upload date.

 - You can specify the maximum number of versions that a backup service should keep in the storage for each file.